COMBAT

 COMBAT ROUNDS

-Combat is divided into rounds which last between 6-10 seconds.
-Each round is divided into three phases - Initiative, Actions, Resolution.
+Combat is divided into rounds that last approximately 3-6 seconds.
+Each round is comprised of three phases - Initiative, Actions, Resolution.

 INITIATIVE

-The character with the highest initiative score goes first and then it proceeds in order to the lowest score.
+The character with the highest Initiative score goes first and then combat proceeds in decreasing order to the character with the lowest score.

 Characters may choose to defer their turn until later in the combat round.

-In the second and each subsequent round of combat, any participant that neither attacked nor was attacked receives a +1 modifier on their next Initiative check.
+In each subsequent round of combat, any participant who was neither attacked nor attacked anyone else will receive a +1 modifier on their next Initiative check.

 ACTIONS